mindis/snowplow.github.com/_posts/2014-01-27-snowplow-custom-contexts-guide.md

 {% highlight javascript %}
 _snaq.push(['trackUnstructEvent',
               'add-to-basket',             // <- Event name
               { "button": "img-overlay",   // <- Event properties
                 "stock-level": 2
               },
               { "movie_poster": {          // <- First context entry
                   "movie_name": "Solaris",
                   "poster_country": "JP",
                   "poster_year$dt": new Date(1978, 1, 1)
                 },
                 "customer": {              // <- Second context entry
                   "p_buy": 0.23,
                   "segment": "whale"
                 }
               }
            ]);
 {% endhighlight %}

 The visitor seems to be having doubts - they head to the contact page and fill out a form.
-This time we still track the "customer" context (with a reduced propensity-to-buy score), but it doesn't make sense to record this event against any given "movie_poster":
+This time we still track the "customer" context (with a reduced propensity-to-buy score), but it doesn't make sense to record this event against any given "movie_poster", so we don't include that context:

-trackStructEvent(category, action, label, property, value, contexts)

 {% highlight javascript %}
 _snaq.push(['trackStructEvent',
               'comms',                     // <- Category
               'feedback-form',             // <- Action
               ,                            // <- No label
               ,                            // <- No property
               ,                            // <- No value
               { "customer": {              // <- Context entry
                   "p_buy": 0.13,
                   "segment": "whale"
                 }
               }
            ]);
 {% endhighlight %}

 And that completes our example.
 By defining and implementing these two custom contexts, our retailer has promoted some of her most business-critical data points to the level of first class entities in Snowplow.

-This additional context has made standard Snowplow events such as page views much more valuable, and should make it easy in due course to analyze these business-critical data points across multiple event types.
+This additional context has made standard Snowplow events such as page views much more valuable to her, and should later make it easy to analyze these business-critical data points across multiple event types.

 <h2><a name="help">4.
 Getting help</a></h2>